DanielPawleta/Snake/README.md

 choosing prefered game field size.

-In the future I would like to add some more functionality like choosing prefered color-style for game obects, add possibility to add obstacles on game filed or implement turbo-mode while holding space-key
+In the future I would like to add some more functionality like choosing prefered color-style for game obects, add possibility to add obstacles on game filed or implement turbo-mode while holding space-key.
+Additionally I'd like to implement language select option based on Properties.